trev-f/cheatsheets_references/README.md

 # cheatsheets_references
-A quick collection of my cheatsheets and references for a variety of tasks and technologies
+A quick collection of my cheatsheets, references, and best practices for a variety of tasks and technologies